 A classic watch is most certainly the order of the day.
 Timeless in design (pardon the pun), a traditional choice will accompany both a simple or complex suit with maximum impact.
 A fine watch often lasts from generation to generation, so it’s well worth investing a few extra pounds to make sure your gift is as memorable as can be.

-If you’re looking for ideas for presents for your Groom on your wedding morning, why not give some of these ideas a try.
-We’ve included fun twists on tried and tested presents and hopefully something that might inspire you to do something a little different…
+If you’re looking for ideas for a Groom gift on your wedding morning, why not give some of these ideas a try.
+We’ve included fun twists on tried and tested presents and hopefully something that might inspire you to do something a little different.

 Some of these would make great Christmas presents too!

 This morning we are going to take a little bit of time to focus on Mr Groom.
 What’s he been wearing in 2011 and how are things going to shape up for him in 2012?

 It is undeniable that the last few years have seen Mr Groom grow from a nervous looking chap who’s only weapon was a number for the nearest formal wear hire on speed dial, to a much more confident character who’s paying more attention to his look, learning the importance of accessorising and even appreciating how he ‘fits’ style-wise within the overall theme of a contemporary wedding.

 Now, the comment about the local formal wear hire company may be a bit unfair and I appreciate that actually the majority of couples still choose to hire suits… The good news is that the game is changing here too.
 Mr Groom can now expect more choice, more style and more individuality from his local formal hire company.
 If it’s worth its salt, said hire company should be able to kit you out with the exact look you want to rock on W-day.
 Goodbye and good riddance to the days when your only option was the colour of your cravat.

 I’m going to take you through four strong and individual looks for Mr Groom, some are well established and some are still emerging, but Mr Groom has been dabbling with them all, and the proof is contained within these very polka dotted pages…